To be or not to be?

 Last week, EU DisinfoLab and ISD Global hosted a webinar analysing Propaganda and Manipulation during the EU elections.
 You can read the summary article here.
 The latest report of the German Marshall Fund of the United States has stated that the EU elections were a prime target of authoritarian attacks on democracy.

 Facebook has released a report summarising all of the feedback on the Content Moderation Board received through recent conversations, workshops, round tables and public proposals.
 It is important to note that in November 2018, the platform announced the creation of an independent oversight body to adjudicate appeals on content moderation issues.
 Within the last week, the platform agreed to hand over the identification data of French users suspected of hate speech on its platform to judges.
 This decision comes at the moment of negotiations between state authorities on the French law relating to the moderation of online hate speech.
-Moreover, Facebook Newsroom has announced it will offer greater transparency for social issue, electoral or political ads in more countries.
+Moreover, Facebook Newsroom has announced it will offer greater transparency for social issues, electoral or political ads in more countries.
 On the other side, Twitter has introduced a new notice that will provide for additional clarity, defining public interest on the platform.

 - According to ForeignPolicy Magazine, the victory of Kaohsiung Mayor Han Kuo-yu in the Taiwanese presidential elections was orchestrated by a mysterious – seemingly professional – cybergroup from China.